kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 <code>string</code>
 </td>
 <td>
-   <p>controllerName is name of the controller which will actually perform
+   <p>controllerName identifies the controller that processes the AdmissionCheck,
-the checks.
-This is the name with which controller identifies with, not necessarily a K8S Pod or Deployment name.
+not necessarily a Kubernetes Pod or Deployment name.
 Cannot be empty.</p>
 </td>
 </tr>
 <tr><td><code>retryDelayMinutes</code><br/>
 <code>int64</code>
 </td>
 <td>
-   <p>RetryDelayMinutes specifies how long to keep the workload suspended
+   <p>RetryDelayMinutes <strong>deprecated</strong> specifies how long to keep the workload suspended after
-after a failed check (after it transitioned to False).
-After that the check state goes to &quot;Unknown&quot;.
+a failed check (after it transitioned to False).
+When the delay period has passed, the check state goes to &quot;Unknown&quot;.
+The default is 15 min.
 The default is 15 min.</p>
 </td>
 </tr>